cogitovirus/uhpldc-ms/README.md

     az login
     ```

-2. **Initialize and run the bootstrap script**
+2. **run the bootstrap scripts**

     ```sh
-    # Navigate to the environment directory
-    cd terraform/envs/dev/
+    cd live/dev/bootstrap

-    # initialize terragrunt
     terragrunt init

-    # apply the resource group and storage
     terragrunt apply
     ```

-This will provision the necessary resources in Azure using the configurations defined in your Terragrunt and Terraform files.
+3. Create the rest of the infrastructure

 ## Teardown of dev/prod